rust-lang/book/src/ch03-02-data-types.md

 }
 ```

-Note that the single name `tup` binds to the entire tuple, emphasizing the fact
+The variable `tup` contains the entire tuple,
-that a tuple is considered a single compound element.
+it's a single compound element.
 To get the individual
 values out of a tuple, we can use pattern matching to destructure a tuple
 value, like this: